leonlxli/TRITONED/README.md

 Recognition rather than recall
 - The similarity between the pages of our app reduces the user’s memory load.
 There are no hidden options; every option available to the user is clearly shown and labeled with clear directions so the user is not lost at any time.
+- Each time the user is about to post or make a comment, our app notifies the user of his/her message that they are about to post and made sure that they are correct.

 Flexibility and efficiency of use
 - Novices to expert users can utilize our app with ease.
 We implemented a following navigational bar so that users can move around the app quicker without having to scroll to the top.

 Aesthetic and minimalist design
 - We kept our design straight to the point, only adding instructions when necessary.
 There are also no hidden choices for the users to make, everything is presented to the user clearly.
+- The app only shows 10 posts a page unless the user asks for more.

 Help users recognize, diagnose, and recover from errors
 - In places where errors can happen, we inserted error messages that specified the error and allowed the user to go fix their mistake or cancel the operation overall.
 When making a new post, if the user tries to submit the post without any text or without selecting a gym, an error popup will appear telling the user what piece of information is missing.
 When commenting, the user needs to enter in at least one character.